BeaaGomes/book-api/README.md

 ### Challenge

-Create an book CRUD API with authentication
+Create a book CRUD API with authentication

 ## Setup